-- Applicants or a member of his or her household who are living within one of the Partnership Districts and have demonstrated an urgent need to move due to serious imminent personal risk or severe harassment and rehousing is the only option.
-The Partnership reserves the right to make a Direct Let of accommodation.
-As determined by a Senior Officer. - Applicant or a member of his or her household whose health or disability is so severely affected that they physically cannot access their current home and/or essential facilities within their current home and it is not possible for adaptations to be carried out to the property to provide this access. - 3.
-Applicants who cannot leave hospital because they have no suitable accommodation elsewhere and require specially adapted accommodation. - 4.
-Social Housing tenants with a Registered Provider within the Bucks Home Choice Partnership area who are under-occupying family accommodation and are wishing to downsize to a suitable size property as set down in appendix 2. - 5.
-Families living in accommodation where there are two or more bedrooms short or the property is statutory overcrowded. - 6.
-Social Housing tenants within the Partnership area with a Registered Provider and are living in a property that has been built or adapted for a person with a disability and this is no longer needed. - 7.
-Applicants as assessed by the Safeguarding Board and a more suitable property is essential to reduce the risk.
+Band A 1.
+Applicants or a member of his or her household who are living in Buckinghamshire and have demonstrated an urgent need to move due to serious imminent personal risk or severe harassment and rehousing is the only option.
+(In this situation the Council reserves the right to make a Direct Let of accommodation) as determined by a Senior Officer.
+2. Applicant or a member of his or her household whose health or disability is so severely affected that they physically cannot access their current home and/or essential facilities within their current home and it is not possible for adaptations to be carried out to the property to provide this access.
+3. Applicants who cannot leave hospital because they have no suitable accommodation elsewhere and require specially adapted accommodation.
+4. Social Housing tenants with a Registered Provider within the Buckinghamshire area who are under-occupying family accommodation and are wishing to downsize to a suitable size property as set down in Appendix 2.
+5. Families living in accommodation where there are two or more bedrooms short compared to their household bedroom need (see Appendix 2) or the property is statutory overcrowded.
+6. Social Housing tenants within Buckinghamshire with a Registered Provider and are living in a property that has been built or adapted for a person with a disability and this is no longer needed 7.
+Applicants assessed by the Safeguarding Board and a more suitable property is essential to reduce the risk.